View Search Results

 What's Here

 Partners with families to promote healthy lifestyles and nurturing environments.
-Child and Family Health Services support families with the following services: - Breastfeeding classes and resources: breastfeeding support services are available in home, at the Horizon Public Health Office Alexandria main site, and via telephone. - Child and Teen Checkups (C&TC): complete head-to-toe health and development checkups for persons under 21 years old. - Child passenger safety: specialists can answer questions regarding child safety seats and check your car seats. - Family Home Visiting: registered nurses provide a variety of home visiting programs including prenatal, postpartum and ongoing parenting support services. - Follow Along Program: for parents of children ages birth - 5 at no cost to learn if your child is talking, moving, playing and developing on track for his/her age.
+Family health services support families with the following services:- Breastfeeding support - Child passenger safety: specialists can answer questions regarding child safety seats and check your car seats- Family Home Visiting: provides a variety of home visiting programs including prenatal, postpartum and ongoing parenting support services.- Family education and resources

 What's Here